 I racked my brain with these questions.
 With the possible scenarios.
 With the repercussions.

-I contacted Tim – my extremely cautious and sensible expedition leader.
+I contacted Tim – my expedition leader.
 He said acclimatisation should be fine but we can do some contingency work just in case.
 He said if I genuinely feel I significantly healed, he is happy to help me give it a shot BUT he will spin me the second he thinks something is up, whether I admit it or not (I always would).

 So there you have it.
 I type this from Istanbul airport, my layover on the way back to Kathmandu.